whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 > Tailscale lets you connect to your computers from anywhere in the world.
 We call this setup a virtual private network.
 Any device on the tailnet (our term for a Tailscale network) can connect directly to any other device on the tailnet.
 This isn’t limited to your computers, phones, and servers, though.
 You can use Tailscale as a library in Go programs to allow them to connect to your tailnet as though it were a separate computer.
 You can also use Tailscale to run multiple services with different confidentiality levels on the same machine.
 Today I’m going to explain more about how you can use tsnet to make your internal services easier to run, access, and secure by transforming them into virtual private services on your tailnet.

-Basically what all of this means it that it's possible to write an implementation of the `go-http-server` interfaces which would allow web services to be started as standalone web servers, Lambda functions or Tailscale virtual private services.
+Basically what all of this means it that it's possible to write an implementation of the `go-http-server` interfaces which allows web services to be started as standalone web servers, Lambda functions or Tailscale virtual private services.
 Instead of starting an instance of the Who's On First Browser like this:

 ```
 -server-uri http://localhost:8080/